 What seat depth is best for most people?

-A medium usable depth that lets you sit back with a small gap behind the knee works for many bodies; pillows can fine-tune it. -
+A middle-ground usable depth that lets you sit back with a small gap behind the knee works well for many people, and pillows can fine-tune it.

 How do I know if a sofa is too low?